 While I bookmark every single thing Yara Shahidi does to her face, social media editor Alyss has pretty much every single hairstyle in Alexa Chung's back catalogue saved to her phone.
 And as for editorial director Amy?
 She's all about the Olivias: Munn, Palermo and Culpo.

 But rather than let these incredible images gather virtual dust, we thought we'd start sharing our favourite celebrity beauty looks each and every week with you, too.
-And if there's anyone else that you think is killing it with their hair or makeup right now, come tell us in The British Beauty Line, our dedicated Facebook group.

 We've been lining our lower waterlines in white pencil in a bid to make eyes look brighter for years now, but Sasha Lane has us considering revisiting its use on the upper eyelid, too.
 At this weekend's Outfest Los Angeles LGBTQ Film Festival closing night, the actress wore a slash of white liquid liner above the upper lash line.
 She finished off the look with a little spark of white shimmer in the inner corner of the eye.
 Magical.